gayolGate/HypeStore/README.md

   - **Storage and battery waste** (should it be lighter?) 🔋
   - **Translations** (if there are translations, they are natural or unreadable?) 🌏
   - **Design and color palette** (it looks great or it blinds you?) 🖼
+- 👍👎 **Vote reviews:** Uptote or downvote any review.
+Reviews with a lot more downvotes than upvotes will be invalid.
 - 🔒 **No tracking**: HypeStore doesn't track you at all.
 There are not accounts.
 When you rate an app, we use to identify you a randomly generated 10 digits code in your phone that isn't related to your identity or your IP.
 You can reset this ID at any time.
 - 📖 **Newsletter:** Newsteller section of the app includes opinions about projects, apps and games, news and recommendations by HypeStore Team, with at least one article per week, apart from aditional resources from third party webs.
 You can unsubscribe for not seeing it anymore.
 - 🏆 **Levels:** If you enable this, you will get XP points supporting projects made by community that can be used for getting rewards.